 Despite tetanus vaccines being the only approved vaccines in Uganda, participants described other ANC treatments given to women as ‘vaccines’, which could imply an important knowledge gap.
 This could be due to the fact that tetanus toxoid vaccination during pregnancy is integrated into antenatal care [10], leading to participant confusion and difficulty in differentiating between interventions or, as we found, due to the perception that all medication that protects against infection is a “vaccination”.
 A study in Eastern Uganda also identified issues with women describing antimalarial medication as a vaccine, which could highlight the need for future public information campaigns to focus on the meaning of vaccination [11].

 Globally, concerns regarding maternal vaccine safety is one of the major barriers to vaccination during pregnancy [15] and this is reflected in our results, where safety concerns might affect the decision to vaccinate.
 This is also true in other African countries, such as Kenya and South Africa, where one of the main barriers to maternal vaccination was vaccine safety concerns and fear of side effects [15-17].

 Trust in the intention of global health bodies and governments in recommending vaccination is critical for uptake of maternal, as well as other vaccine services [17, 18].
 In recent years the use of social media has encouraged the sharing of mis-information about vaccines [19], but, as shown in our study, rumours fuelled by fears over unwanted external influence has long undermined trust in vaccination programmes and the health workers providing the vaccinations [18, 20].
+The increase in antivaccination movements in Uganda and internationally can only be tackled with sustained dialogue with the communities receiving immunisation to improve vaccine confidence.
+While mandating vaccines or imposing penalties for non-vaccination has been proposed as a strategy to increase vaccination uptake, such strategies can also entail important ethical challenges, especially if they are not implemented together with tailored information materials and complemented by community engagement strategies to improve trust in vaccination.

 The effect of distance on the utilisation of health services in settings increases when it is combined with lack of transportation [21].
 Our findings concur with other research reporting distance to service delivery points as one of the major factors leading to low vaccination coverage in Uganda [22].
 Time taken to attend antenatal care is also highlighted as a potential barrier to vaccine uptake indicating that this is a key area of capacity strengthening required in vaccination programmes in pregnancy [23].